osisoft/Edge-Data-Store-Docs/content/edge-data-store.md

 * Data egress – Sends data from storage to PI Server or AVEVA Data Hub

+  **Note:** OSIsoft Cloud Services is also supported as an egress destination.

 * Health – Records health information of components and sends it to PI Server or AVEVA Data Hub

 Blue boxes in the diagram show ways to interact with EDS from the local device: